 - Fresh Organic Dill (optional) – 2 T chopped

-- Roasted Unsalted Sesame Seeds – 1/3 cup
+- Roasted Unsalted Sunflower Seeds – 1/3 cup

 - Bacon – 5 to 6 slices, cooked to a crisp, julienne cut into 1 inch pieces (try to get good bacon with less fat.
 Like center cut)